Juliet Burke: Flash sideways

 In the "flash sideways timeline", Dr. Juliet Carlson works as a maternity doctor at St. Sebastian Hospital in Los Angeles, California, alongside Jack, who is her ex-husband.
 She and Jack have a son named David (Dylan Minnette), who lives with Juliet and visits Jack once a month.
-She performs an ultrasound on Sun, causing Sun and Jin to 'remember'.
+She performs an ultrasound on Sun, causing Sun and Jin to "remember".
 Juliet is given tickets by Jack so she can take David and Claire, revealed to be Jack's half-sister, to a concert.
 While waiting in line for the event, Juliet receives a page from the hospital and departs.

 Later at the hospital, Juliet notices Sawyer fishing a candy bar from a vending machine.
 She suggests unplugging and plugging it back in and once it is free, she remarks, "It worked" - her original dying words.
 When Juliet passes Sawyer the candy, they experience vision-like flashes of their past.
 She tells Sawyer, "We should get coffee sometime... we can go Dutch."
 This mirrors their conversation before Juliet died in Sawyer's arms indicating that as she was passing, her consciousness was already meeting Sawyer again in this "flash sideways reality".
-Juliet and Sawyer touch once more and 'awaken', fully regaining their memories of their lives together.
-They realize the "flash sideways" is, in fact, a purgatory the survivors on the Island created so they could find each other after death and move on together; physical contact with one's 'constant' (the person one loved the most) would 'awaken' them and cause them to 'remember'.
+Juliet and Sawyer touch once more and fully regain their memories of their lives together.
+They realize the "flash sideways" is, in fact, a purgatory the survivors on the Island created so they could find each other after death and move on together; physical contact with one's "constant" (the person one loved the most) would "awaken" them and cause them to "remember".
 Having finally been reunited, Juliet and Sawyer embrace and passionately kiss.

 Juliet, now wearing her engagement ring, makes her way to the church with Sawyer where they gather with the other former denizens of the Island.
 As Christian Shephard (John Terry) opens the church doors, a glowing white light flows in and Juliet and Sawyer move on to the afterlife together as soulmates.